NirvanicLabs/XtendedWidgetsToolkit/README.md

 5. In TestApp.iOS - AppDelegate.cs, Initialize XtendedWidgetsToolkitiOS by adding following line
 		new Initialzation ().init ();

-Authors - Amrut Purandare,  Amit Limje
+Contributors: Amrit, Amit and Chaitanya